AustinT/AustinT.github.io/links/UW_course_reviews.md

 # CLAS
 ## CLAS 104: Classical Mythology
 Took this course online: bad idea.
 Online you basically pay 1k to read a textbook and learn trivia.
 The tests weren't super easy either.
 I hear in class the lectures are really good.
 Definitely a mistake to take online.
+My Anki deck for this course is linked [here](https://ankiweb.net/shared/info/51509709).

 ## CLAS 202: Ancient Roman Society
 Very good course!